olebole/irafdoc/doc/daophot.daopars.rst

   <dt><b>fitsky = no (peak, nstar, and allstar)</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='fitsky' Line='fitsky = no (peak, nstar, and allstar)' -->
   <dd>Compute new sky values for the stars in the input list (peak, nstar, allstar).
-  If fitsky = <tt>"no"</tt>, the PEAK, NSTAR, and ALLSTAR tasks compute a group sky value by averaging the sky values of the stars in the group.
-If fitsky = <tt>"yes"</tt>, PEAK and NSTAR fit the group sky simultaneously with the positions and magnitudes.
+  If fitsky = <span style="font-family: monospace;">"no"</span>, the PEAK, NSTAR, and ALLSTAR tasks compute a group sky value by averaging the sky values of the stars in the group.
+If fitsky = <span style="font-family: monospace;">"yes"</span>, PEAK and NSTAR fit the group sky simultaneously with the positions and magnitudes.
 If fitsky = yes the ALLSTAR task computes new sky values for each star every third iteration by subtracting off the best current fit for the star